spiralout/glory-card-game/README.md

 ### Deal
 Starting with the first player, and proceeding clockwise, each player should draw one face down card, until they have seven cards in their hand.
-And Money cards drawn should be immediately played face up in the player's Treasury.
+Any Money cards drawn should be immediately played face up in the player's Treasury.
 Keep going around the table drawing cards or passing, until every player has seven non-Money cards in their hand.

 ## Play